krishrast/cse15l-lab-reports/index.md

 ![Image](lab19.png)

-The argument given was the relative path to a text file, not a directory, so the argument that was given to the `ls` is just reprinted.
-This doesn't seem to be an error as nothing actually went wrong in the terminal and so it seems to be the intended response for this case.
+The argument given was the relative path to a text file and the contents of the text file were accurately printed in the terminal.
+The working directory stay the same.